AlurienFlame/qol-tweaks/README.md

 - **Quick stack to nearby chests hotkey**: Press `G` while not in any menus to quick stack to nearby chests.
 - **Quick torch hotkey**: Press `F` to place or throw a torch directly from your hotbar.
 Will prioritize using placeable torches, but resort to using throwables if you're not looking at a block, or if you're out of placeable torches.
 - **Quick heal hotkey**: Press `H` to use a health potion from your hotbar or inventory.
-- **Quick buff hotkey**: Press `B` to use every buff potion in your inventory.
-Same priority as quick heal.
+- **Quick buff hotkey**: Press `B` to use every buff potion in your hotbar or inventory.
 Does not use healing potions or poison potions.
-Does use food.
+Does use food that provides a buff.
 - **Recall hotkey**: Press `Y` to use a potion of returning from your inventory.

 All hotkeys can be rebound.